yindiii/elite-lab-final/README.md

 * Send, receive, and share that chatroom

 You will be editing these files:
-* `app/static/js/session.js`
-* `app/controllers.py`
 * `app/models.py`

 ### Context
-The first goal will require you to write the model class.
+Your goal will require you to write the model class.
 Please use the other model classes as a reference (it will show you how to define your fields).

-If you have finished Lab 6, you can copy that solution for the second goal.

 ## Set Up